rodrigue-laboratory/oscar_description/README.md

-# Mimic Description
+# Mimik Description

-Mimic's collection of object meshes (collision + visual) and description format (URDF).
+Mimik's collection of object meshes (collision + visual) and description format (URDF).

 ## Name convention
 Convention used for all mesh names throughout this package: